Next Steps

 Payments and Payment Plan Options

-Wolff Child Psychology accepts cash, checks, and all credit cards.
-For evaluations, clients can pay the full fee at the initial appointment or in 4 monthly installments.
-At this time, we do not bill most commercial health insurance companies directly, but can easily provide invoices for services.
+Wolff Child Psychology accepts cash, checks, and credit cards.
+For evaluations, clients can pay the full fee by the initial appointment or in four monthly installments.
+At this time, we do not submit claims to most commercial health insurance companies directly, but can easily provide invoices and receipts for services.
 Often, clients can then be reimbursed by their insurance companies.
 Flexible Spending Accounts or Health Savings Accounts are accepted.

-We now accept Kaiser, Carelon, and Medicaid for certain types of evaluations and services.
+We do accept Kaiser, Carelon, and Medicaid for certain types of evaluations and therapy services.

 therapist for teens